cgiacomini/vagrant--kubernetes/examples/014-PrivateRegistry/SelfSignedCACertificateRegistry.md

 ................................................................................................++++
 writing new private key to 'registry_auth.key
 ```
 In case we want just to use an IP address, prefix it with IP: instead of DNS.
-We now have to copy the certificate in the directoty we used to mount as volume on the docker registry container
+We now have to copy the certificate in the directoty we used to mount as volume on the docker registry container.

 ```
 $ sudo mkdir -p  /var/lib/docker-registry/certs